kirchhausenlab/TKLabWIKI/content/docs/GetStarted/GettingStartedAtTKLAB/Quickstart.md

 **Machines accessible both on-line and on-site (from Dreamspace)**

 In the following spreadsheet we list the machines accessible both online and on-site.
-On all machined both Matlab and Fiji are installed.
+On all machine both Matlab and Fiji are installed.

 `https://docs.google.com/spreadsheets/d/1y-CXGBtFuOFbws3o7nWxWLtgcu1jEGh0M_QC-VAO9so/edit`

 **Machines accessible online**

 The following machines are only accessible via ssh or remote desktop (see above).
-On all machined both Matlab and Fiji are installed.
+On all machine both Matlab and Fiji are installed.

 `https://docs.google.com/spreadsheets/d/1qtBn-swzXb_8CqOBhnKE7kEH1oCFwBqPNZ330fdrv-g/edit?usp=drive_open&ouid=104608780451973055923`